jprochazka/adsb-receiver/README.md

 # The ADS-B Receiver Project :airplane:

-## Run ADS-B/UAT/ACARS related applications without the overhead!
+## Easily install ADS-B/UAT/ACARS/VDLM2 related applications!

 This project continues to realize that for some, Docker and premade images are not the most optimal solution.